 Since acting independently allows your app to stay installed even when an installing user is deactivated, using bot tokens is usually for the best.

 Check out the guide to creating Slack apps with bot tokens for more info.

 User tokens represent workspace members.
 They are issued for the user who installed the app and for users who authenticate the app.
 When your app asks for OAuth scopes, they are applied to user tokens.
 You can use these tokens to take actions on behalf of users.

 conversations.historyfor any public channel)

-App-level tokens represent your app on an entire organization, including installations by all individual users on all workspaces in that organization.
+App-level tokens represent your app across organizations, including installations by all individual users on all workspaces in a given organization.

 These tokens give you the ability to handle things that relate to your app as a whole, like listing all the authorizations an event is visible to.

 Legacy bot tokens requested an umbrella

 bot scope with many different permissions included within it.